Act2gether in Bolivia

 • Systemic discrimination and social exclusion

-• Child labour often prevents school attendance
+• Child labour affecting school attendance

-• Cultural norms that prioritise adult voices
+• Cultural norms that prioritise adult authority

-• Inadequate community and institutional support for participation
+• Weak institutional mechanisms for meaningful participation

-• Environments marked by instability and violence
+• Contexts marked by instability and violence

 • Schools